≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Feel free to talk to your PCP, as they often have their list of therapists, psychiatrists, and PMHNPs they refer directly to.

 One excellent online resource for locating psychiatry services is PsychologyToday.com.
-This website can assist you in finding either a therapist, psychiatrist, treatment center or even support groups in your area!
+This website can help you find a therapist, psychiatrist, treatment center, or support groups in your area.

 Just like there is a stigma about therapy, psychotropic medications also receive their share of shame.
 For some, medication works to potentiate and increase the levels of neurotransmitters.
 Although not for everyone, many patients do so well on these medications that they experience mental health struggles when not taking them.

 What does serotonin do?
 Serotonin within your brain helps regulate your mood (Cleveland Clinic, 2022).
-It’s our “feel good” neurotransmitter (Cleveland Clinic, 2022)!
-At normal levels, we can focus better, be more emotionally stable, and overall happier and calmer (Cleveland Clinic, 2022).
+It’s our “feel good” neurotransmitter!
+At normal levels, we can focus better, be more emotionally stable, and overall happier and calmer.
 Serotonin also plays a role in the quality of our sleep, digestion, wound healing, bone health, and sexual health (Cleveland Clinic, 2022).

 So, what causes lower levels of serotonin?
 Sometimes, our body is not producing enough, and other times, it is not using it effectively, or our serotonin receptors are not working like they are supposed to (Cleveland Clinic, 2022).

-How can we increase serotonin levels so that our mood can improve and our body can have it for other bodily functions?
+How can we increase serotonin levels to improve our mood and support other bodily functions?
 You can certainly try to get more sunlight, get more exercise, work on lowering your stress levels, and even eat foods like salmon, eggs, pineapples, cheese, and nuts (Cleveland Clinic, 2022).
-There is also the option of SSRIs, which is the first-line psychotropic treatment for depression and several other mental health disorders (Cleveland Clinic, 2022).
+There is also the option of SSRIs, which are the first-line psychotropic treatment for depression and several other mental health disorders.
 SSRIs like paroxetine, fluoxetine, and sertraline are relatively well-tolerated and, after a period of generally 4-6 weeks, have been shown to increase the serotonin levels enough for people to notice a difference in their overall mood and a decrease in their symptoms (Cleveland Clinic, 2022).
 Other serotonin-potentiating medications can also include serotonin-norepinephrine reuptake inhibitors (SNRIs) like venlafaxine, which also works to increase levels of norepinephrine, the neurotransmitter that plays a role in attention, motivation, emotions, and memory storage (Endocrine Society, 2022).
 Low levels of norepinephrine are also implicated in several mental health conditions, including depression, anxiety, PTSD, and substance use (Endocrine Society, 2022).
-Several other second-line and third-line options for treatment are available for treatment for these mental health conditions that have been mentioned, as well as many others that have not been.
+Several other second-line and third-line options for treatment are available for these mental health conditions that have been mentioned, as well as many others that have not been.

 As we have previously discussed regarding the nursing shortage, nursing staffing ratios have much to do with the concerns that nurses have while working on the floor.
 In some unfortunate cases, nurses are assigned challenging patient assignments, often with more patients than are commonly allotted to a nurse on that unit or even with a combination of too many high-acuity patients paired together.
 We have all worked at least one shift where we felt we were spread too thin.
 These shifts leave us feeling overwhelmed, unsupported, and frustrated that we cannot provide the optimal level of care we usually offer because of the assignment situation we were stuck with.
 Every once in a while, you decide it is permissible because you are doing someone a favor, you want to be a team player, or because the staffing situation is so dire that everyone else is in the same boat.
 However, with what we know about burnout and compassion fatigue, this is not sustainable long-term.
 In addition, because of what working short-staffed and experiencing high levels of stress in the workplace can do to your body, you must consider that your patient assignment might also be contributing to a deterioration of your mental health.
 You have rights when evaluating the patient assignment you have been given (ANA, 2009).